 Most people choose to visit the island during the summer and enjoy the warm, Mediterranean paradise.
 However, those who visit when when the weather is colder are treated to the peace of this magical island.

-Above: Inside the Blue Grotto
+Go to the Blue Grotto (Grotta Azzurra)

 Making your way into the grotto is no easy feat.
 You and your guide will wait at the mouth of the cave until the sea allows you to enter.
 Once inside, you’ll see what all the fuss is about.
 Clear, celestial blue water glows from below you; dark, staggering cave walls tower all around; playful guides and travelers sing songs that fill the cave.

 Hop on a bus and head up to the main part of town, also called Capri.
 Here you’ll find tons of restaurants, bars, shops, and galleries.

-Above: Chairlift to the top of Mount Salaro
+Take the Chairlift to the top of Mount Salaro

 When the weather is cool, you are presented with the opportunity to see the island in its more natural state.
 Without the tourists, you can see it nearly as the locals do.

 To get there, take the bus up to the town of Anacapri.
 The station for the chairlift is on Via Caposcuro near Piazza Vittoria.
 The individual chair chairlift transports you to the top of the mountain in just a few minutes, passing local homes and small hillside farms along the way.

 There are plenty of charming restaurants serving up delicious food, as well as local shops to peruse.
 Take your time to linger over a long meal, enjoying the indoor warmth and friendly locals.

 While the warmth brings blissful sea adventures, it also brings the crowds.
 When you choose to brave the cold, you’ll find a tranquil island wonderland.
 Hot or cold, take the time on Capri when you can.
-Buon viaggio!
+Cin cin!